kevintyll/resque_manager/README.markdown

 This engine requires the resque 1.5 or higher gem.

-This engine now requires the resque-status 0.2.2 or higher gem as well.
+This engine now requires the resque-status 0.2.2 or higher gem.

+This engine now requires the resque-cleaner 0.2.6 or higher gem.

-These gems will all be installed for automatically when you install resque_ui.
+These gems will all be installed for you automatically when you install resque_ui.

 Times Fixed